mjholub/LibRate/static/templates/examples/tos_en_example.md

 ## Limitations

 LibRate is currently quite early in it's development.
-As of now we haven't even added yet the feature to delete an account, so if you want to delete yours, please contact {{me/us}} at {{contact info}}.
+Therefore please do note that even though it's developers strive to make it of as good quality as possible, any way you interact with software is your sole responsibility.
+It is also appreciated if you contribute bug reports, code, money or translations to the project.

 LibRate is a free software, licensed under [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.html).
 By using it you agree to the terms of that license.
 You can browse LibRate's source code [here](https://codeberg.org/mjh/LibRate/).